 If another Admin is already editing a Storyboard, when the icon is clicked in the Toolbar, the message below will display.
 At this point it's up to the user to either click CANCEL and let the other Admin continue their work, or proceed as editor by clicking CONFIRM.

-There are two key steps to having Storyboard show on a site: checking the box to Show Storyboard (available when in edit mode), and actually adding Stories.
+There are two key steps to having Storyboard show on a site: adding Stories, and checking the box to Show Storyboard (available when in edit mode).
 Both actions are necessary, though you can prepare the Storyboard behind-the-scenes by creating and publishing Stories before checking the box to Show Storyboard.

 We recommend including multiple Stories in a Storyboard for the best appearance.